Welcome to South Charlotte

 - Discovery Place – Located a short distance away from South Charlotte in Uptown, If you move to Charlotte with young children, you must visit Discovery Place.
 The science museum is fun and educational with its hands-on exhibits, I-MAX Theater, and exciting displays and experiments.

-- Bank of America Stadium – Also conveniently located in nearby Uptown, this is where Football fans will love to spend a Sunday afternoon in October at Bank of America Stadium.
+- Bank of America Stadium – Also conveniently located in nearby Uptown, this is where football fans will love to spend a Sunday afternoon in October at Bank of America Stadium.
 The air is crisp, the fans are pumped, and the atmosphere is thrilling.
-The stadium also hosts the ACC Championship and Belk Bowl, and recently, it announced that it would start hosting soccer games.
+The stadium also hosts the ACC Championship and recently, it will host the new MLS franchise which will be coming to Charlotte in 2021.
 Behind-the-scenes tours are also available.

 Real Estate Information